 We anticipate that the approved drugs that are combined to produce our product candidate, Qnexa, are likely to be commercially available at prices lower than the prices at which we would seek to market our product candidate.
 We cannot be sure that physicians will view our products as sufficiently superior to a treatment regime of the individual active pharmaceutical ingredients as to justify the significantly higher cost we expect to seek for Qnexa, and they may prescribe the individual drugs already approved and marketed by other companies instead of our combination product.
 Even though our U.S. patent contains composition, product formulation and method-of-use claims that should protect Qnexa, that patent may be ineffective as a practical matter to protect against physicians prescribing the individual drugs marketed by other companies instead of our combination product.
 To the extent that the price of our product is significantly higher than the prices of the individual components as marketed by other companies, physicians may have a greater incentive to write prescriptions for the individual components instead of for our combination product, and this may limit how we price Qnexa.
 Similar concerns could also limit the reimbursement amounts private health insurers or government agencies in the United States are prepared to pay for Qnexa, which could also limit market and patient acceptance of our product, and could negatively impact our revenues and net income, if any.
-Physicians might also prescribe the individual components of a product candidate prior to Qnexa's approval, which could adversely affect our development of the product candidate due to our lack of control over the administration to patients of the combination of active pharmaceutical ingredients in our product candidate, the occurrence of adverse effects, and other reasons.
+Physicians might also prescribe the individual components of a product candidate prior to Qnexa's approval, which could adversely affect our development of the product candidate, the occurrence of adverse effects, and other reasons.
 Such pre-approval use could also adversely affect our ability to market and commercialize Qnexa.